 Customer: Typically, a service provider’s subscriber, which may or not be the ultimate end-user of the telecommunications service.
 In the context of the SHAKEN attestation model, the Customer is the entity with a direct business relationship and a direct user-to-network interface with the OSP.
 Enterprises, hosted/cloud service providers, OTT providers and other service resellers may be considered customers of an OSP depending on the use case.

 Enterprise: A business, non-governmental organization, or government entity that is a user of telecommunications services.
 An enterprise may have direct relationships with any type of service provider, or service or TN reseller described in this document and may have indirect relationships with any of these entities.
 An enterprise may initiate calls directly on its own behalf or may contract with other entities (e.g. call centers or hosted service providers) to initiate calls on its behalf.

+Entity Identifier: A four character code that is appended to the OCN, with a “-“ separator, to expand the namespace to support enterprises and other business entities (e.g., Hosted/Cloud Service Provider).
+This allows them to participate in the SHAKEN ecosystem by providing a unique identifier that can be used to access the same procedures defined for the SPC such as allocation of an SPC token and inclusion in the TNAuthList in an STI certificate.
+The EID expansion can also be leveraged for other uses outside the scope of this document.

 Hosted/Cloud Service Provider: Entity providing telephony services for multiple business entities, either using calling TNs supplied by them to the business entity or provided by the business entity in a Bring Your Own Number (BYON) model.
 These include hosted PBX, Unified Communications providers, Communications Platform as a Service (CPaaS) providers, Contact Centers, etc. In the context of the use cases described in this document, the hosted/cloud service provider is considered the “Customer” of the OSP.
 Note that a hosted/cloud service provider could also be an OSP and not a separate entity

+Operating Carrier Number (OCN): A four-character code assigned by the National Exchange Carrier Association (NECA) to a service provider.
+Also known as Company Code.

 Originating Entity: The originating entity is typically the customer of the OSP that is originating a call.
-This can be an enterprise, a Hosted Cloud service provider and other entities as defined in this section and described in [IPNNI-2019-00075R00x].
+This can be an enterprise, a Hosted Cloud service provider and other entities as defined in this section and described in [ATIS-1000089].

 Originating Service Provider (OSP): The service provider that handles the outgoing calls from a customer at the point at which they are entering the public network.
 The OSP may also serve in the role as TNSP, Resp Org, TN reseller and other roles.